Bay-Boost/Ebay-API-Wrapper-PHP/readme.md

 <a href="https://bay-boost.com/desc-copy.php">Description Copier</a>

 ## Credits
-Xiaoying Riley - Thank you for making a Bootstrap Documentation site. www.ebay.com - Thank you. <br>
+Xiaoying Riley - Thank you for making a Bootstrap Documentation site. <br>
+www.ebay.com - Thank you. <br>
 www.watchcount.com - Jay Specifically, thank you for helping me with some things that aren't documented very well.